rameshkunwar/ramesh-blog/content/posts/006-text-truncate/index.md

 ![post image](../../images/blog/blog-006-truncate-text-img001.jpg " ")

-Truncating multiple line text using pure CSS can be done, however, it's has some caveats.
+Truncating multiple line text using pure CSS can be done, however, it has some caveats.
 There a JavaScript solution might be ideal in some cases.

-### Truncating single line text followed by ellipsis
+### Truncating single line text followed by an ellipsis

-The is very common and widely used scenario and it has a standard CSS implementation.
+The is a very common and widely used scenario and it has a standard CSS implementation.

 ```
 .truncate {